 Net zero targets

-We evaluate the net zero target as: Poor.
+We evaluate the net zero target as: Average

-The South Korean government included its commitment of carbon neutrality by 2050 in its updated NDC and Long-Term Strategy (LTS), which were both submitted to the UNFCCC in December (Republic of Korea, 2020a, 2020b).
-The carbon neutrality target is enshrined in law through the Climate Crisis Response Act, which was passed in August 2021.
+The South Korean government included its commitment of carbon neutrality by 2050 in its updated NDC and Long-Term Strategy (LTS) (Republic of Korea, 2020b, 2021a).
+The carbon neutrality target is enshrined in law through the Carbon Neutrality Act, which was passed in August 2021 (Ministry of Environment, 2021).

 Ten key elements

-- Target year – South Korea aims to reach net zero CO2 emissions by 2050.
+- Target year – South Korea aims to reach net zero emissions by 2050.

 - International aviation and shipping – South Korea provide no information on its intention to cover international aviation and shipping.

-- Legal status – The carbon neutrality target is included in South Korea’s LTS (Republic of Korea, 2020a) and has recently been enshrined in law through the recent Climate Crisis Response Act (Ministry of Environment, 2021).
+- Legal status – The carbon neutrality target is included in South Korea’s LTS (Republic of Korea, 2020b) and has recently been enshrined in law through the recent Carbon Neutrality Act (Ministry of Environment, 2021).

-- Separate reduction & removal targets – Although South Korea’s LTS gives a projection of the estimated carbon removal by forests until 2050, the government does not provide separate emissions reduction and removal targets.
-The Korea Forest Service announced a reforestation plan that could lead to a removal of 34 million tonnes CO2 (Republic of Korea, 2021).
+- Separate reduction & removal targets – South Korea’s draft 2050 net zero pathways plan for a LULUCF sink of -25.3 MtCO2e in 2050.
+The document lists strengthening forest circulation management and expanding afforestation and reforestation but does not reference any specific plans.
+Earlier in 2021 the Korea Forest Service announced a reforestation plan that could lead to a removal of 34 million tonnes CO2 (Republic of Korea, 2021d).
 The plan, which aims to log and replant over 70% of South Korea’s mature forests, received a lot of criticism as it is based on a new definition of “old trees” and contested research on the lifetime carbon absorption of trees (Bang-Hyun and Kim, 2021; KFEM, 2021; Macdonald, 2021).
 Activists also comment that the estimate of 34 million tonnes CO2 removal is highly inflated (KFEM, 2021).
+The draft pathways also foresee significant removals through CCUS, ranging from -55.1 to -84.6 MtCO2e in 2050.

-- Review process – In its LTS, South Korea states that it will regularly review and update its carbon neutral strategy (Republic of Korea, 2020a).
-The Climate Crisis Response Act states that sectoral strategies will be reviewed every five years and that the implementation of the strategy and targets will be assessed.
+- Review process – In its LTS, South Korea states that it will regularly review and update its carbon neutral strategy (Republic of Korea, 2020b).
+The Carbon Neutrality Act states that sectoral strategies will be reviewed every five years and that the implementation of the strategy and targets will be assessed.
 However, the Act does not provide more specific information on this review process.

 The Climate Action Tracker has defined the following good practice for all ten key elements of net zero targets.
 Countries can refer to this good practice to design or enhance their net zero targets.